eda-ricercatore/sardegna-scala/notes/qubo-pbo-maxsat-wbo.md

 [Padberg1999]
-	Manfred Padberg. *Linear Optimization and Extensions*, Second (Revised and Expanded) edition, in Algorithms and Combinatorics.
+	Manfred Padberg. *Linear Optimization and Extensions*, Second (Revised and Expanded) edition, in Algorithms and Combinatorics, Vol. 12.
 Springer-Verlag Berlin Heidelberg New York, New York, NY, 1999.

-	Volume = {12},
-	Year = {1999}}